OpenVPN is a service to host your own VPN server, without using third-party servers.

 - A new profile is added, and you can connect by clicking on it

 Don’t forget to disconnect from the Wi-Fi if you are on the same network as the Raspberry Pi

 That’s it, you now know an easy way to install OpenVPN on your Raspberry Pi, and connect to your home network from anywhere on the planet.

-The IP address and port forwarding stuff might be a bit complicated for beginners, but the OpenVPN installation is really straightforward with this method.
+The IP address and port forwarding stuff might be a bit complicated for beginners (that’s why I explain everything here), but the OpenVPN installation is really straightforward with this method.